I Hate Suzie: Music

 The musical score to I Hate Suzie was composed by Johnny Lloyd and Nathan Coen, who previously worked with Piper on her directorial debut Rare Beasts.
 "Before we even knew what the series was gonna look like, we were already kind of pulling together ideas and sending them to Lucy [Prebble] while she was writing it," Coen said.
 Lloyd described the process of scoring as "challenging" to create continuity and embody different emotions each episode.

 Broadcast

-I Hate Suzie premiered on Sky Atlantic on 27 August 2020, with all episodes made available to watch on Sky's NOW TV subscription service that same day.
+I Hate Suzie premiered on Sky Atlantic on 27 August 2020, with all episodes made available to watch on Sky's Now subscription service that same day.
 The following day, it was made available in Australia on the streaming service Stan.
 In October 2020, the show was acquired for American audiences by HBO Max.
 The series had its US television debut on HBO Max on 19 November.
 In Latin America the series premiered on 7 November 2020 on Warner TV.
 On 9 September 2021, it was made available in Brazil on the streaming service Globoplay.
+The second series premiered on 20 December 2022.